What are the side effects of the new COVID booster?

 (NEXSTAR) — The Centers for Disease Control and Prevention have approved new COVID-19 vaccines for nearly all Americans as virus-related hospitalizations have been on the rise.

-While it has been recommended for everyone 6 months old and older, the side effects you experienced with the first COVID vaccines may have you on your heels about getting another dose.
+While it has been recommended for everyone 6 months old and older, the side effects you experienced with the first COVID-19 vaccines may have you on your heels about getting another dose.

 Unfortunately, there isn’t much hope of that changing this time around.